 This post contains Affiliate Links.
 Read my full disclosure for more info.

-A pork shoulder injection can add great flavor to a piece of meat.
+A pork butt injection recipe can add great flavor to a piece of meat.
 Best of all, it’s one of the easiest things you can do to add flavor before smoking your pork butt.
 Once you discover how easy injecting can be, you’ll be using injections in all sorts of meats.

 Should I brine or inject pork shoulder?